dadasahilakthar/Arcade-game/README.md

 To run and play the Arcade game with the help of Object oriented java script.

-# Cloning of the Project
+## Cloning of the Project

 1. First we need to clone the project from the udacity blog.
 2. Then read all the files given in the project.
-3. We need to make the changes only in the app.js file.

 ## What I have done to this Project

-1. We need to resolve some errors in app.js file by running the index file in console.
+1. I opened the `index.html` page on browser to run the game.
-2. After resolving the errors we get the canvas of the arcade game.
+2. I found few errors in developer console and  resolved those errors to  get the canvas of the arcade game.
-3. Then we need to add the player object and add enemy object to the canvas.
+3. Then I added player object and add enemy object to the canvas.
-4. Add movement to the enemies by using random() function.
+4. Added motion to the enemy objects by using `random()` function.
-5. Add update, render methods for player object.
+5. Added update, render methods for player object.
-6. We can give the movement to the player using arrow keys.
+6.  movement to the player is given using arrow keys.
-7. After that we need to write the conditions for collison.
+7. After that I wrote conditions for collision using `checkCollision()`.
-8. We should check the conditions that the player object should not move out of the screen.
+8. I wrote some conditions such that the player object should not move out of the screen.
-9. If the player collides with enemy, then the players position is retained immediately.
+9. If the player collides with enemy, then the players position is changed to original position.
-10. If the player reaches the water layer,then the players position is retained after 200ns.
+10. If the player reaches the water layer, then the player waits for some time and its position is changed to original position.

+## playing Instructions

+  **Left Arrow :**  player moves to the adjacent left block **Right Arrow :** player moves to the adjacent right block **Up Arrow :** player moves to the adjacent upper block **Down Arrow :** player moves to the adjacent lower block

+  **Note :** The players position will not exceed canvas

-### Conclusion
+## Conclusion

-1. From this project I have learnt Object oriented JavaScript.
+1. From this project I have learnt how to work with Canvas.
+2. I have learnt Object oriented JavaScript.
-2. I learnt how to implement the objects and functions.
+3. I have learnt how to implement the objects and functions.
-3. I have learnt how to work with Canvas.
 4. I have learnt different ES6 functionalities.